prathapaparna/Kubernetes-techcloudifyme/Taints & Tolerence/README.md

  we tained 173 node with noExcute, so pod3 evicted from there and created in another node

 ## toleration
-     A toleration is applied to a pod to indicate that it can tolerate a node's taint, allowing it to be scheduled on that node despite the taint.
+- A toleration is applied to a pod to indicate that it can tolerate a node's taint, allowing it to be scheduled on that node despite the taint.

 ### Toleration Structure:
-   A toleration consists of the following:

 **Key:** The key of the taint.